 Adobe plans to include client hints in data via Adobe Source Connector in the first half of 2023.

 See the schema documentation in Adobe Experience Platform.

 Yes.
-Client hints will be included in the data forwarded to AAM.
-Note that AAM requires high-entropy hints to be collected to preserve full functionality.
-If you are using server-side forwarding to AAM then you may want to enable collection of high-entropy hints.
+Client hints will be included in the data forwarded to Adobe Audience Manager.
+Note that Adobe Audience Manager requires high-entropy hints to be collected to preserve full functionality.
+If you are using server-side forwarding to Adobe Audience Manager then you may want to enable collection of high-entropy hints.